The answer to this question is “Yes”.

 How the contributions are “pooled”, or “used in a common enterprise”

-- a partnership or unit trust-based “investment” arrangement, by the members [partners or unitholders] agreeing to contribute money or money’s worth to or on behalf of the scheme to facilitate their pooled funds being used to:
+- a partnership or unit trust-based “investment” arrangement, the partners or unitholders [members] contribute money or money’s worth to or on behalf of the scheme to facilitate their pooled funds being used to:

-- acquire the horse (as a whole) for use as the property of the scheme and the benefit of the members (as a group); and
+- acquire the horse “as a whole” for use as the property of the scheme and the benefit of the members collectively; and

-- pay the scheme’s operating expenses, including horse expenses; or
+- pay operating expenses, including horse expenses; or

-- a co-ownership contract-based “enterprise” arrangement, by the members [co-owners] agreeing to contribute to a common enterprise that constitutes the scheme:
+- a co-ownership contract-based “enterprise” arrangement, the co-owners [members] agree to contribute to a common enterprise that constitutes the scheme:

-- the right to use their respective interests (in the horse) in the operation of the common enterprise; and
+- the right to use their individual interests in the horse in the operation of the common enterprise; and

-- money [in the same proportions as the interests held] to pay the operating expenses, including horse expensesto facilitate their interests being managed in common [the horse as a whole] for the benefit of the members (as a group).
+- money [in the same proportions as the interests held] to pay the operating expenses, including horse expenses;

 The fact that the members may agree to: